Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

     -  QT_QPA_PLATFORM=wayland
     -  SDL_VIDEODRIVER=wayland
     -  GBM_BACKEND=amdgpu
-    - #The envars below may be removed and rely on switcheroo-control to automatic drive the use of the AMD eGPU or the Intel iGPU
+    #The envars below may be NOT INCLUDED and rely on switcheroo-control to automatic drive the use of the AMD eGPU or the Intel iGPU.
+DO NOT ADD INITIALLY:
     -  LIBVA_DRIVER_NAME=radeonsi
     -  LIBVA_DRIVER_NAME=iHD
     EOF